Monetize Your WordPress Website in Five Minutes With Membership

 This option comes in handy if there is content on your site that you want to restrict from public access, for example an archive of news stories at The Daily Scoop that I want only members to see.

 This is an advanced feature that allows you to ping another website whenever a member signs up for your site, changes levels or ends their membership.
 It’s a feature that you may want to use if, for example, you want to use Mail Chimp with your site.
-It’s best to check out the Membership Manual for details on how to use remote pings.

 You can check your payments and edit gateway settings by going to Membership > Payment Gateways.
 On this page you can also switch your payment gateway to another method by activating the option you want to use.